-Passing off (or palming off), "Passing off" occurs when one party attempts to pass off or sell his or her goods or services as those of another.

-Misappropriation

-Right of Publicity

-False advertising

-Dilution Fither tarnishing another's mark or causing it to lose its distinctiveness through

-- ➤ Dilution, Either tarnishing another's mark or causing it to lose its distinctiveness through "blurring" is actionable as dilution - ➤ Infringement of trade dress, adopting the overall concept of another's distinctive packaging or product image, generally called its "trade dress", so as to deceive consumers is an infringement of trade dress.
+- Passing off (or palming off), "Passing off" occurs when one party attempts to pass off or sell his or her goods or services as those of another. - ➢ Misappropriation - Right of Publicity - ➢ False advertising - Dilution, Either tarnishing another's mark or causing it to lose its distinctiveness through "blurring" is actionable as dilution - Infringement of trade dress, adopting the overall concept of another's distinctive packaging or product image, generally called its "trade dress", so as to deceive consumers is an infringement of trade dress.

-Generally, injured parties notify the wrongdoer prior initiating litigation.
+Generally, injured parties notify the wrongdoer prior to initiating litigation.
 MISAPPROPRIATION: